This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- Speech therapy: This may help if you have trouble speaking or swallowing.
-A speech therapist has special training to help people learn safer ways to swallow.
-He will also help you learn which foods and liquids are safe to eat and drink.

-For more information:

-**v2:**

 - Speech therapy helps improve speech and swallowing.
 A speech therapist has special training to help people learn safer ways to swallow.
 He will also help you learn which foods and liquids are safe to eat and drink.

 For more information: